fabric8-ui/fabric8-ux/README.md

-# ALMighty UX Repo
+# Almighty UX Repo

-This repo is designed to house User Experience issues related to the ALMighty project.
+This repo is designed to house User Experience issues related to the Almighty project.
  All information is tracked by the UXD Team.